One for Sorrow (nursery rhyme): Popular culture

+The rhyme was used in the theme tune of the BBC children’s TV show Magpie (1968-80).

 The name of the rock band Counting Crows derives from the rhyme, which is featured in the song "A Murder of One" on the band's debut album, August and Everything After.

 The first track on Seanan McGuire's album Wicked Girls, also titled "Counting Crows", features a modified version of the rhyme.

-The artist S. J. Tucker's song, "Ravens in the Library," from her album Mischief, utilizes the modern version of the rhyme as a chorus, and the rest of the verses relate to the rhyme in various ways.
+The artist S. J. Tucker's song, "Ravens in the Library," from her album Mischief, utilises the modern version of the rhyme as a chorus, and the rest of the verses relate to the rhyme in various ways.

-David Dodds used the rhyme as the chorus for his song "Magpie"; it also included the lyric "Devil, Devil, I defy thee", having been inspired by an older woman he gave a lift to once in his new car.
-As a supposed counter-curse to the bad luck brought by witnessing a magpie, the woman would say the expression and spit whnever she saw a one during their journey.
-The English band The Unthanks recorded a version of this song on their 2015 album "Mount the Air".
+The English band The Unthanks recorded a version of this song on their 2015 album Mount the Air, and the song appeared in the BBC series Detectorists, in the 4th season of the HBO series True Detective, and in the 14th season of Vera.
+The American alternative rock band The Innocence Mission featured a song called "One for Sorrow, Two for Joy" on their 2003 album Befriended.
+"One For Sorrow" on Megan Washington's album There There also features the rhyme.

-Anthony Horowitz used the rhyme as the organizing scheme for the story-within-a-story in his 2016 novel Magpie Murders and in the subsequent television adaptation of the same name.
+Anthony Horowitz used the rhyme as the organising scheme for the story-within-a-story in his 2016 novel Magpie Murders and in the subsequent television adaptation of the same name.

-The American alternative rock band, The Innocence Mission, featured a song called "One for Sorrow, Two for Joy" on their 2003 release, Befriended.
-It was written and sung by Karen Peris.

 The nursery rhyme's name was used for a book written by Mary Downing Hahn, One for Sorrow: A Ghost Story.
 The book additionally contains references to the nursery rhyme.